AprilGwynn/KOJam25/_Notes/Milestones.md

 	- juiced animation for hitting obstacle is maybe worth
 - actual object(s) as obstacle
 - scenery (clearly non-gameplay) like trees, to emphasize map ring
+## Smooth Movement
+- forgiving (moving hitbox can collect rings but not hit walls?)